 For weeks, a wave of "creepy clowns" has been terrorizing the United States.
 While it's hard to pinpoint where it all began, sightings have stretched across the country.
 Local police have become overwhelmed with calls of a potential clown sighting, and some schools have even gone on lockdown over potential clown threats.
+This week, creepy clowns have been reported in Sweden, too.
 The trend has been terrifying for those who've been victimized by the creepy clowns, and highly entertaining for the rest of us on the internet.
 But for those in the professional clown business, it's been no joke.

 We talked with some professional clowns about how the recent creepy clown hysteria has affected business, and whether or not it's making them fear for their safety.
 Interviews have been edited for length and clarity.